Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: Introduction

 In this paper, we present an analytical model for analyzing beam-EM wave interactions in serpentine waveguide TWTs shown in Fig. \ref{fig: Main}.
 We develop a model that can be used to obtain the small-signal gain and the \textquotedbl hot eigenmodes\textquotedbl{} dispersion, accounting for nonuniform beam-EM wave interaction.
-Hot eigenmodes exist in a TWT when the e-beam interacts with the guided EM wave.
+We refer to the modes of the interactive system, where the e-beam interacts with the EM wave of the SWS, as \textquotedblleft hot modes\textquotedbl{} or ``hot eigenmodes'', which are complex modes, with each hot eigenmode composed of both EM and space-charge waves.
 First, we show various methods from the literature that can be used to calculate SWS cold characteristics, i.e., characteristic impedance and phase velocity, based on the equivalent circuit model presented in \cite{booske2005accurate}.
 We calculate the interaction impedance, which is one of the critical parameters for predicting TWT gain.
 Based on the fundamental equations of the Pierce model \cite{pierce1947theory,pierce1949new,pierce1950Book,pierce1951waves}, we further develop the model to account for frequency-dependent parameters and the space-charge effect, following the method explained in \cite{rouhi2021exceptional} for a helix TWT.
 Then, we introduce the frequency-dependent coupling strength coefficient which shows the strength of the interaction between e-beam and EM wave and also connects interaction impedance and characteristic impedance.
 We also include the small frequency-independent factor $\delta_{\mathrm{e}}$ that corrects for the nonuniform interaction impedance over the beam cross section.
 This correction factor models the nonuniform interaction between the EM wave and the e-beam in the interaction gap.
 Moreover, we model the e-beam effect on the equivalent TL model by using the electronic beam admittance per unit length $Y_{\mathrm{b}}$, accounting for the space-charge effect.
 By introducing $Y_{\mathrm{b}}$, it is possible to find out the conditions that lead to amplification in the TWT system.
-Finally, we utilize the proposed theoretical method to predict the gain versus frequency of a TWT amplifier and we compare our results to those from numerically intensive 3D PIC simulations, showing high accuracy.
+Finally, we utilize the proposed theoretical method to predict the gain versus frequency of a TWT amplifier and we compare our results to those from computationally intensive 3D PIC simulations, showing high accuracy.
 In order to show the flexibility and accuracy of our method, comparison with 3D PIC simulations for many examples is done by varying the e-beam parameters such as the average e-beam phase velocity, average e-beam current, number of unit cells, and input RF power.